 Reproductive Behavior

-Reproduction in Cane Spiders involves the creation of an egg sac by the female after mating.
+Reproduction in Cane Spiders involves the female’s creation of an egg sac after mating.
 Each sac contains a multitude of eggs, eventually hatching into spiderlings.
 These young spiders are left to fend for themselves, as Cane Spiders do not exhibit parental care post-hatching.
 Females tend to have a longer lifespan than males, often living up to approximately 580 days, as opposed to the male’s 465-day average.

 Diet and Feeding Habits